donovanmagryta/Stats-Bell/README.md

 # 7. type "python statsbell2.py" and hit enter.
 # 8. The command line app with now run and ask you to pick which website you want to monitor...
 # Pick one, then paste the link to the YouTube video, Instructables tutorial, Facebook page, or Kickstarter project you want to monitor.
 # The app will now monitor the page your selected.
-When the amount you are monitoring increases, it will beep and disply the new amount.
+When the amount you are monitoring increases, it will beep and display the new amount.
 # To quit the app, just close the command line.